forbesmyester/lnug-code-in-postgresql/_posts/2019-03-03-code-in-postgres-in-order-by-limit.md

 ### Con's

  * Longer than SQL
- * We downloaded a reasonably large amount of data from the database, which could be slow.
+ * We downloaded more data than necessary, in this case it is not too bad but it could have been much worse.

 ## SQL